Harrix/Harrix-CodeStyle/code-styles/style__git.md

 ## Rules

 All commits must start with the specified prefixes.
+Icons can change.

 Do not end the subject line with a period.